SaadAhmad123/arvo-xstate/src/ArvoMachine/README.md

 });
 ```

+### Using 'enqueueArvoEvent' with Domains

-On the other hand, `enqueueArvoEvent` should be used when you need to emit events that are not explicitly defined in your service contracts.
-This might be necessary for more dynamic scenarios or when dealing with external systems that don't have predefined contracts.
-Here's an example:
+`enqueueArvoEvent` should be used for events not explicitly defined in your service contracts, and also supports domain routing:

 ```typescript
 const llmMachine = setupArvoMachine({